tharwaninitin/etlflow/modules/docs/src/main/mdoc/docs/server.md

 title: Etlflow Server
 ---

-## Etlflow Server
+## Quickstart (Etlflow Server)

-Etlflow Server is one of component of etlflow library which we can be use for scheduling the etl jobs, creating the rest apis to trigger the jobs.
-Using etlflow Server component we can reduce the dependency of apache airflow as it itself provides the airlow like UI through its sub-component WEBSERVER.
+Etlflow Server is one of the module of etlflow library which can be used for scheduling, triggering, monitoring the jobs.
-Etlflow Server also provides the various operations to run the etl jobs on clusters like Local (Inside same jvm), LocalSubProcess (Inside another jvm)), GCP DataProc, Kubernetes etc.
+Unique feature of this is that we can run the same etl job in different modes like Local (Inside same jvm), LocalSubProcess (In another jvm), GCP DataProc, Kubernetes etc. Job mode can be set using job properties.

-### Etlflow Server library contains sub-components like :
+### Etlflow Server contains sub-components like:

-* Scheduler :
+* Scheduler:
-   - Using etlflow scheduler we can define the scheduled jobs by specifying the schedules at the time of job creation.
+   - Webserver is the component which provides funnctionality to run jobs based on some cron schedule, this internally uses **Cron4s**.
-   - Once we define the schedules for etl jobs then jobs will run at the mentioned time.
+   - Cron expression can be specified in job properties, see below example EtlJob1Props for more details.
-   - Jobs can get submitted on dataproc, local, kubernetes based on the job props configuration.
+   - All the scheduled jobs will run **Asynchronously in non blocking way** which allows us to schedule 1000's of job without any issues.

-* Webserver :
+* Webserver:
-   - Webserver is the components where we can define the application end points using http4s and hence we can access the application through web browser.
+   - Webserver is the component which provides us with UI, GraphQL API and Rest API.
+It uses **Http4s** as backend.
-   - By exposing the etlflow application through rest api, we can do job submission, check the job and step status etc.
+   - We can do job submission, check the job and step execution, monitor server health etc through the UI.

-* Executor :
+* Executor:
-   - Executor is the components where we can specify using which executor we can run etl job.
+   - Executor is responsible for actually running the job.
-   - It contains executors such as :
+   - It contains various different executors such as:
      * [Local](local.html)
      * [Local-Sub-Process](local_subprocess.html)
      * [DataProc](dataproc.html)